funnel-io/funnel-rules-engine/README.md

 #### `run_all`

 Apply all rules that match.
-The result is returned as a list.
+The result is returned as a list, or as a generator if the optional parameter `lazy` is passed as `True`.

 #### `run_all_in_parallel`